 Also known as CHF, congestive heart failure occurs when the heart doesn’t have the strength necessary to pump blood through your body.
 Whereas heart attacks occur because blood can’t travel through plaque-filled arteries, CHF occurs because the heart muscle grows weak or stiff.

-When this happens and the heart doesn’t push enough blood through the body, a number of symptoms may arise, the most common being shortness of breath like the feeling of being out of breath after a race.
+When this happens, the heart doesn’t push enough blood through the body.
+The most common symptom of congestive heart failure is shortness of breath like the feeling of being out of breath after a race.
 Many patients describe it as they feeling of just having run a marathon.

 - Uncontrolled hypertension